christian-git-md/text2imagesearch/more_examples.md

-There is only 4000 images in this dataset, so likely not
+There are only 4000 images for this evaluation, so likely many queries cannot be correctly fulfilled.

 **A loving couple:**
 Some of these images illustrate nicely the high degree of context that the model understands.